 What is Sign Language Interpreting

-Our professional interpreters navigate culture and language to facilitate communication between individuals who use ASL and individuals who use English.
+Our professional interpreters at Partners Interpreting navigate culture and language to facilitate communication between individuals who use ASL and individuals who use English.

 End Users: Services can be provided to specific individuals or for general audience access.
 Language access can be needed in numerous roles and our interpreters have the experience to meet those needs for patients, students, clients, employees, professionals, visitors/guests and more.
 Depending on the size of your event and number of attendees, we can support individual interpreter requests and coordinate interpreting teams to provide access to a larger number of Deaf individuals simultaneously.
 See more information on the Deaf Community

 Interpreter profile: We have over 230 qualified sign language interpreters locally, with staff interpreters and general hourly (freelance) W2 interpreters as part of our network.
 Our ASL interpreters have all been screened and vetted to satisfy PI’s highest qualifications, which meet or exceed industry standards.
 We employ both hearing and Deaf interpreters, who meet state compliance regulations where applicable.
 On our team, 83% of our interpreters are certified with the Registry of Interpreters for the Deaf (RID), and 15% are qualified by state credentialing bodies (such as MCDHH).
 The remainder of the interpreting team is in the process of obtaining national certification.
 For more information, check our Compliance or Interpreter industry pages.

 Industries: Healthcare, education, government, corporate, community, human services, entertainment and more.

 Settings: Appointments, ceremonies, interviews, meetings, trainings, conferences, classes, concerts, public events, family events, and more.

 Locations: Massachusetts, Rhode Island, Connecticut and Tennessee.
 If you have needs in another state, please contact us to check our availability; we partner with other interpreting companies nationwide.